-Used Car Buying Guide: the best practical cars for £6000
+Used Car Buying Guide: best pick-up trucks for £8000

-Dogs are an integral part of the family unit these days with more than eight million of them owned in UK.
-But from the smallest Yorkshire terrier to the largest Great Dane our four-legged friends sometimes need to join the family on a four-wheeled journey, whether it’s a trip to the vet, holiday or just taking the pet pooch to a favourite walking spot.
-But which is the best used car for carrying dogs?
+Dogs are an integral part of the family unit these days with more than eight million of them owned in the UK.
+But which is the best-used car for carrying dogs?

 With a budget of £6000 drivers have a lot of choice of motors, but dogs have a couple of special requirements.
 First, the car needs to be a hatchback, people carrier or estate: no dog should be placed in the boot of a saloon car.
 Second, the car needs to have to a fairly sizeable boot so Fido doesn’t feel too confined.
 With those parameters in mind, we’ve chosen three great £6000 cars that will keep pets and their owners alike happy.